Chrysostomus/bspwm-scripts/README.md

 # Bspwm-scripts
-Various scripts for controlling bspwm
+Various scripts for controlling bspwm.
+Copied and edited from various repos from github.